 3. Manuka Health Manuka Honey

 In contrast to Wedderspoon’s Manuka honey, the product offered by Manuka Health is not quite as appealing to the palate.
-You can try to mix it with some stronger-flavored ingredients, but I find that it’s just best to avoid consuming it altogether.
+You can try to mix it with some stronger-flavored ingredients.
+It’s best to just avoid consuming it altogether though.

-The MGO level for this Manuka honey variant is suitably elevated, although you would probably want it to be a bit higher.
-That said, this product can still work effectively.
+The MGO level for this Manuka honey variant is elevated.
+You probably want it to be a bit higher.
+Even where it stands currently though, this product can still work effectively.

 - Spreads on your skin with relative ease